 The diminutive design should appeal to people who might otherwise choose a compact system camera (CSC).
-However, much of the benefit is lost once the kit lens is attached.
+However, much of the benefit is lost once the sizeable kit lens is attached.
 This new 18-55mm lens bears an STM suffix (which stands for STepping Motor) to denote its improved performance in live view mode, and smoother, quieter focusing during video capture.

 Size differences aside, the 100D and 700D are very similar.
 Both use the same 18-megapixel sensor, which incorporates phase-detect autofocus technology introduced on the Canon EOS 650D, but now has a wider coverage across the frame.
 Both offer in-camera chromatic aberration removal, which eliminates halos of discoloration towards the edges of JPEGs.
 Enabling this feature took a heavy toll on continuous performance, though, falling from 4fps to 2.2fps after just four frames.
 This 4fps top performance is slower than the 650D and 700D’s 5fps continuous mode.
 With the same sensor and processor, we can only assume that Canon has deliberately hobbled the 100D’s performance to differentiate the two cameras.

 The 100D uses the touchscreen interface that we first saw on the 650D.
 It works superbly in tandem with the physical buttons and dials – hit the Q button to see the available controls, select one with the touchscreen and adjust it with the command dial.
 It’s such a successful system that it took us a while to notice that Canon has removed the labelled functions from the four-way navigation pad.
 The touchscreen also comes in useful when setting the autofocus point in live view mode, and for zooming into photos and assigning star ratings during playback.
 What sets the 700D apart, however, is its articulating touchscreen that can flip out and rotate.
 This is useful for a number of reasons, including taking low-angle photos as well as any ‘selfies’.

 Otherwise, the two cameras’ controls are largely identical.
 The Q and Set buttons have been merged but the consequence is negligible.
 The 100D’s screen isn’t articulated, though.
 That’s a shame, as the phase-detect points on the sensor and the new kit lens combine to deliver responsive autofocus in live view mode – something that’s been a long time in coming for EOS cameras.
 It’s still not as quick as the best CSCs, taking around half a second to focus and delivering a photo every 1.9 seconds, but it finally means that live view is responsive enough to be used routinely.